 One of the problems with dental disease is that often, our pets will not show any clinical signs until their condition has gotten more serious.
 Even then, it might not automatically be evident to you that they need an oral exam (and possibly more).
 If you’re suspicious regarding your pet’s oral health, try to lift their lip and take a look at their teeth and gums.
 We advise pet parents to consider these issues, which could indicate advanced dental disease:

 - Brownish-yellow buildup along the gum line

 - Dropping food on the floor while they’re eating

 - Rubbing or pawing at their face

-We perform teeth cleanings on pets very similar to how your dentist cleans your teeth.
-The difference is, we need to administer general anesthesia to our patients before doing any dental work.
+We perform dog and cat teeth cleanings very similar to how your dentist cleans your teeth.
+The difference is that we need to administer general anesthesia to our patients before doing any dental work.
 This ensures that they are comfortable and safe during their procedure, and our team can provide the most thorough and complete care to your pet.
-For additional safety, we require pre-anesthetic blood work to confirm that your pet is in good health and able to metabolize the anesthesia.
+For additional safety, we require pre-anesthetic blood work to confirm that your pet is in good health and is able to metabolize the anesthesia.

 To deep clean your pet’s teeth and gums, we use an ultrasonic scaler, hand scaler, and high-speed polishing tool to remove all traces of plaque and tartar while also smoothing the enamel surfaces.
 We’ll check all of your pet’s teeth, check for periodontal pockets, and make sure there is no sign of infection.
 We are able to treat dental disease in dogs and cats, and if necessary, we can also extract decayed or broken teeth (with your prior consent and with the appropriate pain relief administered).